kawaxi/Kali-Config/README.md

 #Fully automated bash script to setup your Kali system, Tested on Kali 2016.2 Vmware x64.

-The idea came to me when I was taking OSCP (Offensive Security Certified Professional) , it was my own initiative and even tho I've worked hard on it it's far from perfection, I used this script as a  learning process as well wich is the main reason why I did several things using different methologies.
+This idea came to me while taking the OSCP.
+I took my own initiative to create this script, though it's far from perfect,I created this script as part of continuing my education, as a result I applied several different methodologies in creating it.

-I did use some lines from G0tmilk script however must of lines can be found on the web.
+I borrowed several lines from g0tmi1ks script though most of the lines are available open source on the net.

-Some of the repos are included in the FULL Kali Distribution, I also added new software as result of my reasearch fixing problems.
+Some of the repos are included in the full Kali Distro, I also added additional software in order to fix several known issues with Kali

 Express Install: It will install basic apps and configure services and your system for daily use.